pysal/tobler/README.md

-# tobler: a library fo spatial interpolation in Python
+# tobler: a library for spatial interpolation in Python

 A library for spatial interpolation